dm03514/blog/operational-analytics/value-stream/grafana-dashboard/README.md

 ## Issue Durations

 If deployments indicate, issues represent the conceptual and physical tasks to creating the value to be delivered.
 Long issue durations are a strong indicator of scope of work and performance.
 Issue durations are used to proxy the Accelerate "Lead Time" metric.
 When Issues are closed after a deployment is made they are a full indicator of the total time it takes from starting a unit of work until it is delivered to customers.
-It encompass time spent in design, developemnt, review and deployment, making this an extremely important indicator of performance:
+It encompass time spent in design, development, review and deployment, making this an extremely important indicator of performance:

 <p align="center">
   <img src="static/issue_duration.png" width="750px">